V-Mayya/sql-project/index.md

 - Would be interesting to conduct data analysis related to climate change (such as GHG or carbon emissions, sea level rises) months prior to the disaster to find any causal effects of climate change on increasing the risk of disaster in a country
 - Include all countries by region to link to economic impact table 2
 - Include names of disasters to better assist analysis of data and generate more subqueries using LIKE and others
+- Can customise stored function further by presenting a detailed output of severity of disaster based on magnitude scale and values (e.g: magnitude > 6.0 on the earthquake magnitude scale means severe damage to property, etc.)
+- Include other useful SQL features such as stored procedures to run the trigger, running an event and others

 Limitations:
 - Limitation could be natural disasters accounts for only small number of fatalities/gdp loss compared to other things but still equally impactful